 Respondents who rent were asked "approximately what percentage of your income, after tax, do you spend on rent?"
-Of the two respondents who currently rent only one provided information and indicated that they spend an average of 40% on rent.
+There was just one response, indicating 30% of income is spent on rent.

 As a general rule of thumb it is accepted that ideally no more than about one-third of gross monthly income should be spent on rent each month.